Resources for Additional Information & Assistance

 The CARES Act

-The new Coronavirus Aid, Relief and Economic Security Act (CARES Act) will inject more than $2 trillion into the US economy.
+The Coronavirus Aid, Relief and Economic Security Act (CARES Act) injected more than $2 trillion into the US economy.
 The 880 page bill will impact all parts of society, offering small business assistance, aid to local governments, healthcare, additional unemployment benefits, retirement fund rule relaxation, and changes to tax law.
 Here are some highlights of this complex economic stimulus package: